jersmith/my-neovim-init/README.md

 ```

 ## Caveat
-> Disclaimer: I've only tested with xfce on Debian
+> Disclaimer: I've only tested with xfce on Debian, although I do occasionally run it on Powershell (instructions not included).

 If you have an existing version of neovim installed, you should remove it: